ajorgensen89/api_5/README.md

 # Credits.

-1. [Code Institute](https://codeinstitute.net/) for providing examples of [Django](https://www.djangoproject.com/) projects through [Code Institute](https://codeinstitute.net/) coursework to build a frontend and backend parts tp this project using databases, libaries, API Frameworks, Bootstrap, Django and Django Built-in benefits such as testing, and React .
+1. [Code Institute](https://codeinstitute.net/) for providing examples of [Django Rest Framework](https://www.djangoproject.com/) API building through [Code Institute](https://codeinstitute.net/) coursework to build backend parts to this project using databases, libaries, API Frameworks, Bootstrap, Django and Django Built-in benefits such as testing, and React for the frontend.
 This helped when creating my 'Profiles', 'Votes', 'Followers' and 'Blurbs' App's within this API. <br>

+2. [Code Institute](https://codeinstitute.net/) for providing a React front end project to build called 'Moments'.

-2. [Stack Overflow](). for help with authenticating user using [Django](/) methods.<br>
+3. [Django Sessions](https://docs.djangoproject.com/en/4.2/topics/http/sessions/) for help with authenticating.<br>

-3. [Django Testing Documents](https://www.django-rest-framework.org/api-guide/testing/) for testing using TestCase.
+4. [Django Testing Documents](https://www.django-rest-framework.org/api-guide/testing/) for testing using TestCase.

-4. [Generic views](https://www.django-rest-framework.org/api-guide/generic-views/) for Refactoring pointers and assitance.
+5. [Generic views](https://www.django-rest-framework.org/api-guide/generic-views/) for Refactoring pointers and assitance.
 <br>

-5. [Django Rest Framwork](https://www.django-rest-framework.org/api-guide/status-codes/) for checking status codes.
+6. [Django Rest Framwork](https://www.django-rest-framework.org/api-guide/status-codes/) for checking status codes.
 Other options used from within the Rest Framework also.

 [Back to the top](#walking-seasons)